thomasWeise/moptipyapps/README.md

 ## 3. Applications

-Here we list the applications.
+Here we list the applications of [`moptipy`](https://thomasweise.github.io/moptipy`).

 ### 3.1.
 Two-Dimensional Bin Packing Problem

+In the package [`moptipyapps.binpacking2d`](https://thomasweise.github.io/moptipyapps/moptipyapps.binpacking2d.html#module-moptipyapps.binpacking2d), we provide tools for experimenting and playing around with the two-dimensional bin packing problem.
 Bin packing is a classical domain from Operations Research.
 The goal is to pack objects into containers, the so-called bins.
 We address [two-dimensional rectangular bin packing](https://thomasweise.github.io/moptipyapps/moptipyapps.binpacking2d.html#module-moptipyapps.binpacking2d).